RaDmAn2222/MachineLearning_DeepLearning/recommended_books_and_articles/names.md

 # Books you may need in this field
+## These books were useful for me, they might help you too!

 ## Machine Learning and Deep Learning
 1. Hands-On Machine Learning with Scikit-Learn & TensorFlow